 Ensure that critical functions that depend on high connectivity have sufficient bandwidth and protection to withstand a sustained denial of service (DDoS) attack.
 This is especially important for financial institutions as such organizations have now been targeted multiple times in Ukraine.
-For more information on how to harden your systems against DDoS attacks, see our blog.
+For more information on how to harden your systems against DDoS attacks, read about Increased Risk of DDoS attacks.

 10. Prepare for Incidents

 It is essential that you have a plan for your organization’s incident response and ensure everyone involved have understood the processes, communication protocols and knows their role.
 When a cyber attack strikes it is too late to start planning your response.

 Many companies rely on their internal networks and websites for communication with their staff and the outside world.
 A serious cyber attack or even relatively low-effort DDoS attack can cripple an unprepared organization’s ability to communicate.

 Ensure you have prepared alternative methods of communication with your staff and the outside world in case your network goes down.
 Use Twitter or social media to communicate with the outside world and your personnel.
 Use encrypted communication apps like Signal for sensitive internal communication.
 Set up chat rooms and connections in advance.
 Avoid Telegram as it is not fully secure.

 Finally, we recommend Truesec's free guide on incident readiness.